Human reliability: Human Factors Analysis and Classification System (HFACS)

-The Human Factors Analysis and Classification System (HFACS) was developed initially as a framework to understand the role of "human error" in aviation accidents.
+The Human Factors Analysis and Classification System (HFACS) was developed initially as a framework to understand the role of human error in aviation accidents.
 It is based on James Reason's Swiss cheese model of human error in complex systems.
 HFACS distinguishes between the "active failures" of unsafe acts, and "latent failures" of preconditions for unsafe acts, unsafe supervision, and organizational influences.
 These categories were developed empirically on the basis of many aviation accident reports.

-"Unsafe acts" are performed by the human operator "on the front line" (e.g., the pilot, the air traffic controller, the driver).
-Unsafe acts can be either errors (in perception, decision making or skill-based performance) or violations (routine or exceptional).
-The errors here are similar to the above discussion.
-Violations are the deliberate disregard for rules and procedures.
-As the name implies, routine violations are those that occur habitually and are usually tolerated by the organization or authority.
+"Unsafe acts" are performed by the human operator "on the front line" (e.g., the pilot, the air traffic controller, or the driver).
+Unsafe acts can be either errors (in perception, decision making or skill-based performance) or violations.
+Violations, or the deliberate disregard for rules and procedures, can be routine or exceptional.
+Routine violations occur habitually and are usually tolerated by the organization or authority.
 Exceptional violations are unusual and often extreme.
-For example, driving 60 mph in a 55-mph zone speed limit is a routine violation, but driving 130 mph in the same zone is exceptional.
+For example, driving 60 mph in a 55-mph speed limit zone is a routine violation, while driving 130 mph in the same zone is exceptional.

 There are two types of preconditions for unsafe acts: those that relate to the human operator's internal state and those that relate to the human operator's practices or ways of working.
 Adverse internal states include those related to physiology (e.g., illness) and mental state (e.g., mentally fatigued, distracted).
-A third aspect of 'internal state' is really a mismatch between the operator's ability and the task demands; for example, the operator may be unable to make visual judgments or react quickly enough to support the task at hand.
-Poor operator practices are another type of precondition for unsafe acts.
-These include poor crew resource management (issues such as leadership and communication) and poor personal readiness practices (e.g., violating the crew rest requirements in aviation).
+A third aspect of 'internal state' is really a mismatch between the operator's ability and the task demands.
 Four types of unsafe supervision are: inadequate supervision; planned inappropriate operations; failure to correct a known problem; and supervisory violations.

 Organizational influences include those related to resources management (e.g., inadequate human or financial resources), organizational climate (structures, policies, and culture), and organizational processes (such as procedures, schedules, oversight).